Floorp-Projects/Floorp/xpcom/docs/huntingleaks.rst

     :local:
     :depth: 2

-Different tools and technics are used to hunt leaks:
+Different tools and techniques are used to hunt leaks:

 .. list-table::
    :header-rows: 1